 NASA has also investigated ways to boost the aerodynamic efficiency of supersonic wings.
 One tool they dug out of mothballs and updated for this investigation is schlieren photography.
 It’s a 150-year old photographic technique for visualizing airflow.
 More on that later.

 After a successful design review, Lockheed Martin’s Skunk Works will start construction and then deliver the plane to NASA in 2021.
 It will be sized and designed to replicate the sonic boom of a small supersonic airliner cruising at Mach 1.4 at 55,000 ft.
-In Phase Two, the plane will be thoroughly flight tested in the supersonic test range at Edwards Air Force Base.
-The flights will test and confirm the safety of the aircraft and make observations of the sonic boom.
+In Phase Two, the plane will be thoroughly flight tested on the supersonic test range at Edwards Air Force Base.
+The flights will test and confirm the safety of the aircraft and demonstrate its sonic boom.

 The X-59 will be based on a preliminary Lockheed design developed under a 2016 contract with NASA.
 It will be about 94 feet long, have a 29.5-ft wingspan, and weigh 32,000 lb at take-off (fully fueled).
 It will be powered by a single GE F414 jet engine with 22,000 lb of thrust.
 Top speed should be Mach 1.5, or 990 mph.